 The school recognises that all matters relating to child protection are confidential.
 The Head teacher, Designated Safeguarding Lead and/or Deputy will disclose any information about a child to other members of staff on a 'need to know basis' only.
-Guidance about sharing information can be found in the 2018 document "Information Sharing: Advice for Practitioners providing safeguarding services to children, young people, parents and carers 2018 and the Data protection: toolkit for schools.
-The school understands the need to keep child protection and safeguarding records securely.
-Confidential Child Protection records are stored securely in a locked filing cabinet within the Headteacher's Office.
+Guidance about sharing information can be found in the 2018 document Information Sharing: Advice for Practitioners providing safeguarding services to children, young people, parents and carers 2018 and the Data protection: toolkit for schools.
+The school understands the need to keep child protection and safeguarding records securely, and these are stored via the school's online CPOMS system.
+Historical records are stored securely in a lockable cabinet.